View Categories

 • Direct Financial Support:

-Grantees will enter into an agreement with Oregon Film to receive a cash grant aimed at supporting a short film production in Oregon.
+Grantees will enter into an agreement with Oregon Film to receive a cash grant aimed at supporting a feature film production in Oregon.
 This agreement is intended to facilitate the implementation and completion of the film project within the state.

 • Timeline and Use of Funds:

 Grantees must complete a projected timeline as part of their grant agreement for anticipated completion and use of funds.
 If an extension is needed, grantees must obtain written approval for any changes to the proposed completion date.
 Completion dates and timelines will be outlined in the contracting phase for successful Grantees.
+Grant funds will not be paid until full funding for the submitted budget are confirmed as received.

-• Reporting Requirements:
+Reporting Requirements:

 Grantees are required to adhere to the reporting obligations outlined in the grant agreement.